MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerAuditing.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group to which the azure_2 SQL server is assigned.
+Specifies the name of the resource group to which the Azure SQL server is assigned.

 ```yaml
 Type: String